justlevine/gutenberg/docs/contributors/folder-structure.md

     │
     ├── tools/eslint
     │   Configuration files for the ESLint linter.
     │
+    ├── tools/phpstan
+    │   Configuration files for the PHPStan analysis.
+    │
     ├── tools/webpack
     │   Configuration files for the webpack build.